hashbbg/bbgcomp2/README.markdown

 # Browser-Based game competition

-Over at freenode's #bbg irc channel, we're having a friendly game contest - a time-limited browser-based game contest, where all participants create a game around a randomly selected *genre* (not theme).
+Over at freenode's #bbg irc channel, we're having a friendly game contest - a time-limited browser-based game contest, where all participants create a game around one randomly selected *genre* (not theme).
 After it's all done, we'll get together and play/critique each other's games.

 The timelimit is 12 hours, although this can be spread out as you like between Jan 1st and Feb 1st.

 ## Genres

-The genre will be randomly selected from a list submitted to me on jan 1st.
+The competition will be based on a single genre for all entrants.
+That genre will be randomly selected from a list submitted to me on jan 1st.
 Submit either via twitter @hughfdjackson w/ the hashtag #bbgcomp2, or in freenode's #bbg.

-The reason for the random selection is to stop people just voting for the fan-favourite genre, to get developers to move out of their comfort zone and consider different styles of games than they normally would.
+The reason for the random selection is to stop people voting for the fan-favourite genre; to get developers to move out of their comfort zone and consider different styles of games than they normally would.

 However, some games genres would be really impractical to make in 12 hours.
-For that reason, if you *really* feel like a genre is infeasible, you'll get a chance to downvote it on the 1st.
-If, in the space of 4 hours from the announcement, 50% or more of the votes for a genre are downvotes, we'll mulligan (removing that genre from the list).
-The *first* announcement will be made at noon GMT.

-Submit your down or up votes via twitter to @hughfdjackson or in #bbg.
+If the genre that is randomly selected *really* seems infeasible to you, you will get the chance to downvote that game (or, if you feel it has been unfairly downvoted, to upvote it) on Jan 1st.

+If a genre receives more downvotes than upvotes in the 4 hours after its selection, it will be removed from the list, and another genre will be randomly selected.
+The first random selection will be announced at mid-day GMT, and your votes can be submitted at #bbg or via twitter to @hughfdjackson, preferably with the hashtag #bbgcomp2.

+_Please do not use your votes to avoid a genre you don't personally enjoy - use them for genres you think are inherently too ambitious._

 #### Genre List (so far):